web-scrobbler/web-scrobbler/README.md

 [![Chrome Web Store][22]][1] [![AMO][23]][15] [![Build status][2]][3] [![devDependencies status][6]][7] [![Gitter][4]][5]

-Web Scrobbler helps onlie music listeners to scrobble their playback history.
+Web Scrobbler helps online music listeners to scrobble their playback history.

 For more information and comments visit [the extension page][12] on add0n.com website.